 Back in the 1950s, toothpaste manufacturers enlarged the size of the hole on the toothpaste tube.

 You don't even need a pea-sized amount of toothpaste.
 I put as thin a layer as possible across my whole toothbrush, and the toothpaste foams up just as much.
-Sometimes when I spit, there's STILL a little blob of toothpaste there.
-So, keep trying less than you think could possibly work.

 i use ivory soap